imranalmunyeem/Appium-Java-Guide/README.md

                                     caps.setCapability("avd","Pixel_3_API_30");                    // it will get the device name from android studio caps.setCapability("avdLauchTimeout", 180000);              //it will automatically boot up and launch device

+#### Step 18: Attaching Appium Inspector to an Existing Driver Session
+			1. Get the session ID by printing it in Eclipse.
+Use the below line:
+				System.out.println("Session ID:" +driver.getSessionId());

+			2. Open Appium Inspector, Select "Attach to session", input session ID or click on reload sign to select the session.
+After launching it, it will launch the application on Inspector as well.

 ## Notes
 ###  ⚫ What is Appium?
         --- Appium is an open-source framework that allows QAs to conduct automated app testing on different platforms like Android, iOS, and Windows.